graphql-dotnet/authorization/README.md

 # Usage

-- Register the authorization classes in your DI container - `IAuthorizationEvaluator`, `AuthorizationSettings`, and the `AuthorizationValidationRule`.
+- Register the authorization classes in your DI container - call `AddAuthorization` on the provided `IGraphQLBuilder` inside `AddGraphQL` extension method.
 - Provide a custom `UserContext` class that implements `IProvideClaimsPrincipal`.
 - Add policies to the `AuthorizationSettings`.
-- Apply a policy to a GraphType or Field (both implement `IProvideMetadata`):
+- Apply a policy to a GraphType or Field - both implement `IProvideMetadata`:
-  - using `AuthorizeWith(string policy)` extension method
+  - using `AuthorizeWithPolicy(string policy)` extension method
-  - or with `GraphQLAuthorize` attribute if using Schema + Handler syntax.
+  - or with `AuthorizeAttribute` attribute if using Schema + Handler syntax.
 - The `AuthorizationValidationRule` will run and verify the policies based on the registered policies.
 - You can write your own `IAuthorizationRequirement`.